jjt/jjt.github.io/_posts/2013-11-14-building-angular-apps-with-yeoman-and-generator-angular.md

  ⬢ angular-sanitize.js
  ⬢ angular-route.js
 ```
 You'll now see approximately 20 metric assloads of output to the screen while Yeoman scaffolds out our project and pulls down npm and Bower modules.
+If you take a look at our project directory at this point, you'll see

 Assuming everything went OK, we should be able to start our server with Grunt:

     $ grunt server

     Running "server" task
-    # ... sub tasks
+    # ...
     Running "watch" task
     Waiting...

-At this point, we have our development server running at `http://127.0.0.1:9000/` and Grunt is monitoring our project for changes.
-If we modify a `.scss` or `.coffee` file (if you added the `--coffee` flag when starting the project), it will recompile to css/js respectively and livereload will refresh the browser automatically.
+At this point, we have our development server running and Grunt is monitoring our project for changes.
+If we modify a `.scss` file or `.coffee` file, Grunt will recompile the Sass/Coffeescript respectively and livereload will refresh the browser automatically.

 Speaking of the browser, running `grunt server` should have opened up a browser tab with our app, which will look something like this:

 ![Screenshot of Angular app on first run](/media/ng-generator-1.png)

+## Let's do some stuff

 ```
-▾ app/
+▾ app/					# Main directory for application
   ▸ bower_components/
-  ▾ scripts/
+  ▾ scripts/            # controllers, directives, services, etc go here
     ▾ controllers/
         main.js
       app.js
-  ▾ styles/
+  ▾ styles/           	# css/scss
       main.scss
   ▾ views/
       main.html